 The auxiliary_data_dir setting is the path to place any required additional auxiliary data files.
 This is necessary because certain Python toolkits, such as cartopy, will attempt to download data files at run time, typically geographic data files such as coastlines or land surface maps.
 This can fail if the machine does not have access to the wider internet.
 This location allows the user to specify where to find such files if they can not be downloaded at runtime.
+The example user configuration file already contains two valid locations for auxiliary_data_dir directories on CEDA-JASMIN and DKRZ, and a number of such maps and shapefiles (used by current diagnostics) are already there.
+You will need esmeval group workspace membership to access the JASMIN one (see instructions how to gain access to the group workspace.

-Warning: This setting is not for model or observational datasets, rather it is for data files used in plotting such as coastline descriptions and so on.
+Warning: This setting is not for model or observational datasets, rather it is for extra data files such as shapefiles or other data sources needed by the diagnostics.

 The profile_diagnostic setting triggers profiling of Python diagnostics, this will tell you which functions in the diagnostic took most time to run.
 For this purpose we use vprof.
-For each diagnostic script in the recipe, the profiler writes a . j son file that can be used to plot a flame graph of the profiling information by running
+For each diagnostic script in the recipe, the profiler writes a . json file that can be used to plot a flame graph of the profiling information by running

 '''

-vprof \ --input-file \ esmval tool\output/recipe\output/run/diagnostic/script/profile.json
+vprof --input-file esmvaltool_output/recipe_output/run/diagnostic/script/profile.json

 '''